EGoobie/OAPp/Readme.txt

-This project is an inventory management system for Open Air Pub.
+This project is an inventory management system for McGill's Open Air Pub.
-This is the dev branch.
-(Not actually dev branch)